 Applications close: Open Until Filled

 Graduate students apply for GA, GTA, and ISA positions with the School of Cinema on this site.
-We prefer (though not required) that graduate students complete CINE852 prior to taking a GA position.
 There is a general expectation that graduate students will have held a GA position before they are assigned a GTA position.

 The application asks for a fair amount of information about your background, skills, availability and preferences.
 You may need a bit of time to complete, so please do not wait until the last minute to fill out the application.

 The deadline to submit the application is Thursday, May 4 by noon.

 For more information about the expected work hours and salary, please see Frequently Asked Questions (below).

 We are enclosing a list of undergraduate courses that will likely require GAs, GTAs, or ISAs.
 Please note that this list is tentative and is subject to change.
 You may use this list to indicate particular assistantships that might fit your interests.
 Please remember that while we will endeavor to match you with a preferred course, there are many moving parts, and getting a preferred assignment may not be possible for everyone.
 Moreover, the schedule often undergoes some revisions, so please be aware that some flexibility on your part will likely be necessary.
 For more details about the course content, please visit the SF State Cinema Course Catalog.

 Typical GA positions: